 According to the World Health Organization (WHO), the social determinants of health are the “conditions in which people are born, grow, live, work and age.”
-These circumstances, which are shaped by the distribution of money, power and resources, are mostly responsible for health inequities.
+These circumstances, shaped by the distribution of money, power, and resources, are primarily responsible for health inequities.

 This brief presents general information on social determinants of health, available tools for data collection on SDOH, and the role that Community Health Workers (CHW) may play in implementing SDOH programs.
 It is available for free to our resource portfolio members.

 Please log in to download this content.
 Registration is free.